kaskadi/template-kaskadi-api/README.md

 1. use `template-kaskadi-lambda` to create a new Lambda from our Lambda template
 2. develop your lambda
 3. configure its `serverless.yml` so that it can attach itself to this API (see `template-kaskadi-lambda` repository for more details)

+# Using custom domain for your API

+_For all custom domains you will need a certificate for this domain.
+Please make sure that you have the proper certificate generated, else create one associated with your domain.
+All this can be done [here](https://console.aws.amazon.com/acm/home?region=us-east-1#/)_

+**Case 1: creating a new custom domain for API**

+If the custom domain you wish to use hasn't been created yet (list of custom domains [here](https://eu-central-1.console.aws.amazon.com/apigateway/home?region=eu-central-1#/custom-domain-names)).

+1. Go [here](https://eu-central-1.console.aws.amazon.com/apigateway/home?region=eu-central-1#/custom-domain-names) and click on _Create Custom Domain Name_
+2. Configure your domain as you wish to
+3. Once the domain is created and initialized, go to [Route 53](https://console.aws.amazon.com/route53/home?region=eu-central-1)
+4. Go into the _Hosted Zone_ for the domain you wish to use and create a new _A Record_.
+5. For this record, you should toggle the _Alias_ option, give for _name_ the custom domain name you wish to use and select for _Alias target_ the API you want to map to this domain.
+You may need to copy paste the base URL to that API to make this work

+**Case 2: using an existing custom domain**

+For this, simply follow **_Case 1_** from **_Step 3_**.

 :point_down: **Your documentation here** :point_down: